ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

         yield i
 ```

-In `print_items`, we specify that `items` can be any iterable of strings.
+`items` can be any iterable of strings.
-That means you can pass a list of strings, a set of strings, a tuple of strings, or any object that yields strings when iterated.
+This means you can pass a `list` of strings, a `set` of strings, a `tuple` of strings, or any object that yields strings when iterated.
-The function simply loops and prints each item, not caring about the concrete type of `items`.
+`print_items` does not care about the concrete type that holds the `str`s.
-If we had restricted `items` to, say, `List[str]`, we wouldn't be able to pass a set of strings, even though printing each item of a set would work just fine.
+Restricting `items` to, say, `list[str]`, means we wouldn't be able to pass a `set` of strings, even though you can print each item of a `set`.
-Thus, `Iterable[str]` makes the function more general purpose.
+`Iterable[str]` makes the function more general purpose.

-The `generate_numbers` function is a simple example of a generator.
+`generate_numbers` is an example of a generator.
 It uses `yield` to produce a sequence of integers from 0 up to `n-1`.
 The return type is annotated as `Iterator[int]` because calling `generate_numbers(5)` will produce an iterator of integers.
 Annotating this helps users of `generate_numbers` know what to expect: they will get an iterator (which they might loop over or convert to a list, etc.) rather than, say, a fully realized list.